 The other tower, about 3 miles away, carried the signal of the local Fox affiliate, KFDX.
 With only two wires cut, that one stayed upright despite winds of roughly 35 miles per hour, said Detective Dale Finnegan of the Wichita Falls police.

-KFDX reported that repairs were being made Friday, and it temporarily moved its newsroom to a different location for safety reasons.
 The damage also took out the local NOAA weather radio station, which shares that tower.

-He added that those were the only two towers damaged in the highest part of the region, home to a number of broadcast and cellular towers.
+Those were the only two towers damaged in the highest part of the region, home to a number of broadcast and cellular towers.

 KERA News is made possible through the generosity of our members.
 If you find this reporting valuable, consider making a tax-deductible gift today.
 Thank you.